-As with GAUGE mode, the LUNA 2.0 in APNEA mode does not carry out any decompression calculations.
+As with GAUGE mode, the LUNA 2.0 Al in APNEA mode does not carry out any decompression calculations.
 You can only switch to APNEA mode if the computer is completely desaturated.
-Also, the LUNA 2.0 is locked in the APNEA mode for 12 hours after dives shallower than 5m.
-After deeper dives the lock period is 24 hours.
+Also, the LUNA 2.0 Al is locked in the APNEA mode for 12 hours after shallower than 5m dives and after deeper dives the lock period is 24 hours.